sahat/hackathon-starter/README.md

 modify your code. *There is no undo action.* To be on a safe side, always commit your code to Git, so you could go back and revert the changes.

-:exclamation: **Note:** Generator has a "destructive" behavior, it will physically modify your code. *There is no undo action.* To be on a safe side, always commit your code to Git, so you could go back and revert the changes.
+**Note:** Generator has a "destructive" behavior, it will physically modify your code. *There is no undo action.* To be on a safe side, always commit your code to Git, so you could go back and revert the changes.